oelin/midjourney-client/README.md

 ## UPDATE

-This project has now been superseded by [`node-replicate`](https://github.com/oelin/node-replicate), which lets you to access *any* on model on Replicate, rather than just a specific version of Openjourney.
+This project has now been superseded by [`node-replicate`](https://github.com/oelin/node-replicate), which lets you to access *any* model on Replicate, rather than just a specific version of Openjourney.
 We recommend switching to `node-replicate` as `midjourney-client` is no longer in active development.

 ---